12 Apr The Dismal Maw

 A pain was being ignited in Nathan’s shoulder.
 With every violent jerk and tug the internal fire outspread.
 It couldn’t be contained.
 Bone started to torque.
 His threshold of pain erupted from a churning pop from the socket.

 He hoisted his neck and bawled mindlessly to the treetops.
 The world became fuzzy red grains.
 His mind short-circuited.
 In a gasping broken voice, he cried for help.
 He cried for his mother and father.
 He cried for his grandparents.
 Somewhere within the collapsing halls of his consciousness, a speck of solidity knew that he was yelling, but couldn’t hear anything.
-It was being drowned out by an amalgam of screams, child screams.
+It was being drowned out by an amalgam of screams, children’s screams.
 They wafted from the Dismal Maw in a choir of mindless pleas and indiscernible moans.

 “Come inside; meet the family.
 We’re all lost boys and girls here!
 It hurts to fight, doesn’t it?
 Just let go, why fight it?”